Vigil (TV series): Series 2

 When a Royal Air Force prototype combat drone is compromised and kills several soldiers during a joint demonstration in Scotland, Silva's team are tasked with finding the perpetrator.
 She travels to joint Al-Shawka Air Base in the Kingdom of Wudyan, a controversial ally in the Persian Gulf, and discovers a wider conspiracy intertwined with the current regime's collaboration with the British government and private enterprise on drone development.

 Series 3

-The third series will be set at an Arctic research station where Silva and Longacre investigate the death of a British special forces officer.
+The third series is set at an Arctic research station in Svalbard where Silva and Longacre investigate the death of a British special forces officer involved in a covert mission.
+As well as fight for control of Arctic resources as the ice melts, against the backdrop of strained relations between Russia and the west following its Russo-Ukrainian war and break up the NATO alliance.